 Which IANA service or activity is affected (NTIA acting as Root Zone Management Process Administrator)

-The oversight function can be resumed as the NTIA reviewing all requests and documentation provided by the IANA Contractor for changes to the root zone or its WHOIS database to validate that IANA has met its obligations in recommending a change.
+The oversight function can be presumed as the NTIA reviewing all requests and documentation provided by the IANA Contractor for changes to the root zone or its WHOIS database to validate that IANA has met its obligations in recommending a change.
 If the NTIA does not believe IANA has met its obligations it can refuse to authorize the request.
-It affects all IANA functions which modify the root zone database or its WHOIS database.
+It affects all IANA functions which modify the root zone file and database or its WHOIS database.

 If the policy sources identified in Section II.A are affected, identify which ones are affected and explain in what way (NTIA acting as Root Zone Management Process Administrator)